Palnati Pourusham

 Palnati Pourusham ([palnaːʈi paːuruʃaⁿ]) is a 1994 Indian Telugu-language film directed by Muthyala Subbaiah starring Krishnam Raju, Radhika and Charan Raj.
 It is a remake of the 1993 Tamil film Kizhakku Cheemayile.
 The film was released on 29 July 1994.

 Plot

 A brother and sister share a close bond with each other.
 When the sister gets married, her husband dislikes the bond, due to which problems arise between the couple.

 Cast

+Production

+The film was shot at Kattunga village in Atreyapuram.

 Music

 The soundtrack features songs composed by A. R. Rahman with lyrics by debutant Sivaganesh, D. Narayanavarma, Vennelakanti, and Jaladi.
-All of the songs were reused from the original film, Kizhakku Cheemayile.
+All of the songs (except O Silku Papa), were reused from the original film, Kizhakku Cheemayile.